veeral-patel/knowledge-base/docs/Corporate Security/active-directory.md

 - each OU is in exactly 1 domain
 - an OU can't contain objects from other domains

-- patterns for organizing a domain's objects into OUs:
+### Patterns for organizing a domain's objects into OUs

-  - object-based - most flexible
-    - domain has OUs for users, printers, computers (for example)
+- object-based. domain has OUs for users, printers, computers. most flexible
 - administrative
 - division/department
 - can assign an administrator to an OU

 ## Stable Domains and Transient OUs